 But making the transition from corporate life to make a positive difference is not as simple as it first sounds.

 For those motivated to take a leap pushing profound social change, upgrading one’s technical skills with a bootcamp or graduate degree may not be enough in a sector growing more competitive by the day.
 Trading the daily grind for deploying your well-earned skills for social change requires self awareness, an entrepreneurial mindset, and the willingness to just start.

-Aliyah Kurji, 2014 Acumen Global Fellow and now Innovation Manager at Acumen driving Acumen’s alumni engagement, made the transition from private sector consulting to the social impact sector two years ago.
-Despite her current success, she’s the first to admit the transition wasn’t easy.
+Aliyah Kurji, 2014 Acumen Global Fellow made the transition from private sector consulting to the social impact sector and, despite her current success, she’s the first to admit the transition wasn’t easy.
 Finding a job in the social impact sector can be a confusing and frustrating journey because there’s no set path.
-However, navigating the ambiguity is part of the challenge and creates an opportunity to add depth to your knowledge about the sector.

 “This isn’t management consulting or investment banking,” Aliyah says.
 “There’s no standard online application that leads you to being 1 of 60 in the next analyst program where you’re told exactly what and how you need to achieve to be successful.”

 It's up to you to find the shapes and colors you like to paint.